vanshashetty/encyclopedia/README.md

 ```

-### STEP 02- install the requirements
+### STEP 02 - Install the requirements
 ```bash
 pip install -r requirements.txt
 ```

-### Create a `.env` file in the root directory and add your Pinecone & openai credentials as follows:
+### Create a ".env" file in the root directory and add your Pinecone & openai credentials as follows:

 ```ini
 PINECONE_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"